 According to Texas Penal Code § 30.05, an individual is guilty of criminal trespass if he or she enters or remains on another person’s property without the consent of the owner, and had notice or did not leave after being given notice that their entry was forbidden.

 Criminal trespass commonly occurs in buildings, boats, aircraft, vehicles, recreational vehicle parks, or on agricultural land and residential land.
 Individuals, such as police officers, who are entering onto the property to perform a job duty, are usually exempt from this law.

 Under Texas law, “notice” means any written or oral communication by the owner of the property.
-Proper notice can include but is not limited to, fencing that is clearly designed to keep people or things out or in, a sign at the property’s entrance that can be reasonably seen by any would-be intruder, the presence of agriculture that is being cultivated or harvested.
+Proper notice can include but is not limited to, fencing that is clearly designed to keep people or things out or in, a sign at the property’s entrance that can be reasonably seen by any would-be intruder, and the presence of agriculture that is being cultivated or harvested.

 In Texas, criminal trespassing is usually a Class B misdemeanor.
 However, under certain circumstances, the charges can either be upgraded or reduced.
 If the offense occurred on agricultural land within 100 feet of its boundaries or on residential land within 100 feet of a protected freshwater area, it can be reduced to a Class C misdemeanor.

 Criminal trespass can be upgraded to a Class A misdemeanor if it is committed in a shelter center, habitation, critical infrastructure facility, or if the defendant was in possession of a deadly weapon during the commission of the offense.